rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.7.0.txt

 enhancements
-- clients accept a new "amqp" URI scheme, which can describe all of the information required to connect to an AMQP server in one URI.
-See http://www.rabbitmq.com/uri-spec.html
+- clients accept a new "amqp" URI scheme, which can describe all of the information required to connect to an AMQP server in one URI; see http://www.rabbitmq.com/uri-spec.html

 erlang client